 Eight of 12 investors surveyed by Bloomberg this week said this would be a turning point for a longer-term rally, while four saw it as a short-term recovery.

-That's a marked change from earlier this month, when Chinese stocks fell to their lowest in more than five years amid a deepening property slump, weak consumer spending and geopolitical headwinds.
+This is a remarkable turnaround from earlier this month, when Chinese stocks fell to their lowest in more than five years amid a deepening property slump, weak consumption and geopolitical headwinds.
 Economists now expect China to hit its growth target of around 5% this year.
-They also see room for the Chinese government to deliver a larger fiscal stimulus package to go along with an interest rate cut.
+They also say there is room for the Chinese government to roll out a larger fiscal stimulus package to go along with interest rate cuts.

 Those betting on more fiscal stimulus from China will buy even if there are concerns about economic fundamentals, said Homin Lee, senior macro strategist at private bank Lombard Odier in Singapore.